Enhancing I/O Virtualization

 Arm CoreLink system controllers are low-power, high-performance IP cores that perform critical tasks within the Arm AMBA system.
 CoreLink system controllers are used for Level 3 Cache, DMA, Interrupt, I/O Peripherals and Arm TrustZone, delivering system-critical functions like: I/O Virtualization, Memory management, Cache control.

 With the increasing growth of Arm architecture-based SoCs in the infrastructure market, there is a strong need for providing hardware acceleration for critical system functions such as I/O and interrupt management in a virtualized environment.
-The latest CoreLink 500 series enables support for I/O virtualization using the CoreLink MMU-500 System Memory Management Unit and interrupt management using the CoreLink GIC-500 Generic Interrupt Controller.
-Both products can be implemented in a way that is scalable, flexible without sacrificing performance.
+The latest CoreLink family enables support for I/O virtualization using the CoreLink MMU-600 System Memory Management Unit and interrupt management using the CoreLink GIC-600 Generic Interrupt Controller.
+Both products are scalable and flexible and can be tailored for specific implementations without sacrificing performance.

 Designed, tested and validated for optimal compatibility with Arm Cortex processors, Arm Mali multimedia and CoreLink System IP, CoreLink system controllers provide the best way to integrate I/O and peripheral components on the SoC.